Metacor/Minecraft-Speedrun-Guide/readme.md

 **Shipwrecks**
 * Identify each Shipwreck type from a distance *(full, front, front+map, back)*
-* Practice entering through the back side windows → loot the Chest → get out
+* Practice entering through the back side windows → Loot the Chest → get out
 * Follow the Map and find the Buried Treasure

 **Ocean Monuments**